-Regarding handicapped employees, Dassault has implemented a dedicated agreement (signed October 7, 2010) and raised the share of handicapped employees from 7,5% in 2010 to 9,02% en 2014.
+Regarding handicapped employees, Dassault Aviation has signed on 17 June 2014 a new agreement (for 2015-2016-2017) with union representatives for promoting the employment of handicapped persons, including hire policy, adaptation of working conditions (post / time), allowance for vacation days gift to parents with seriously ill children.
+Dassault Aviation raised the share of handicapped employees from 7,5% in 2010 to 8,64 % in 2015.
 In France, the minimum share of handicapped employees in the workforce has been fixed by law at 6% but the effective rate is closer to 4% which make Dassault Aviation among the most dedicated to the employment of handicapped persons.